RodneyMcCoy/RodneyMcCoy/README.md

 <ul>
+  <li>In my free time, I have been working on problems from Project Euler.
+You can see my progress <a href = "https://projecteuler.net/progress=RodneyMcCoy">here</a>.</li>
   <li>You can visit my GitHub profile <a href="https://github.com/RodneyMcCoy">here</a>.</li>
-  <li>I occasionally upload to my YouTube channel where i discuss Math and Computer Science.
-You can visit it <a href = "https://www.youtube.com/@graph_garden
-">here</a>.</li>
-  <li>Recently I have been working on problems from Project Euler when i have free time, you can see my progress <a href = "https://projecteuler.net/progress=RodneyMcCoy">here</a>.</li>
 </ul>